-A large portion of the cryptocurrency regulatory debate has centered around the Howey test., The Howey framework is the test articulated by the Supreme Court to decide whether an investment contract is a security, subjecting that investment contract to the federal securities laws.
-This is because cryptocurrency and other blockchain innovations do not fit squarely into the Howey framework.
-The four elements of the Howey test are: the investment of money; in a common enterprise; with the expectation of profit; and through the effort of others.
+A large portion of the cryptocurrency regulatory debate has centered around the Howey test., The Howey test is a framework articulated by the Supreme Court to decide whether an investment contract is a security, subjecting that investment contract to the federal securities laws.
+This is because cryptocurrency and other blockchain innovations do not fit squarely into the Howey test.
+The four elements of the Howey test are: (1) the investment of money (2) in a common enterprise (3) with the expectation of profit (4) through the effort of others.
 All four of the prongs must be satisfied for the analyzed “thing” to be a security.

 I. Investment of Money

 The investment of money is the easiest prong of the Howey test to analyze in the cryptocurrency context.
 The prong speaks for itself; the investment of money is purchasing something or providing money for a purpose.

 The investment of money in a token or cryptocurrency, in my own view, is the same as purchasing a commodity.
 An orange may be a bad example, buying gold is a good example for analysis.
 A purchaser is generally indifferent to the gold that they are receiving if it is the same quality from all sellers.
 This is the same as a single cryptocurrency; aside from idiosyncratic preferences of where or who to purchase it from, it is a fungible commodity with each unit being no different from another.